m-onz/mixtape/README.md

 Using the "pdjs" external available via dekken (Pds extension manager) available through the menu.
 It's possible to create objects that have javascript code.
 I created a very basic parser that takes patterns like "-*3 [ 2 3 - 3]*3" and converts it into a tape or mesage of hyphens or numbers.

 This means that you can create complex patterns in a more terse syntax that become more longer tapes ready for consumption by sequencing objects.

+Documentation for this pattern language to follow. + a full re-write of the parser.